bitstuff/bhd-rss-bot/README.md

 the url for changes, and an array of patterns to match against.
 In this example the first monitor contains two matches, the second only one.
-Matches consist of a name, a regular expression, an optional category, an optional resolution, and a maximum file size.
+Matches consist of a name, a regular expression, a category, a resolution, and a maximum file size.